awslabs/gluonts/src/gluonts/ev/ev_tutorial.md

 This notebook explains how to use the `ev` module which is a new alternative to the `evaluation` module in GluonTS.

-## What's different compared to the [current Evaluator](../evaluation/_base.py)?

-- Things are more modular.
-Instead of having one `Evaluator` class which calculates all metrics, each metric now has its own `Evaluator`.
-More on that below.
-This means that:
-  1. You can freely choose what metrics (not) to evaluate.
-  2. Most metrics can be configured with parameters.
-For example, to get the total error, you can use `SumError("median")`, `SumError("mean")` or `SumError("q")` for some `0 < q < 1` to specify the forecast values to compare against.

-- There's no need to call `make_evaluation_predictions()` anymore.
-Instead, the new evaluation appraoch works on `TestData` objects which were introduced [recently](https://github.com/awslabs/gluonts/pull/2223).
-This means that each time series is clearly separated into input and label and there's no more splitting going on during evaluation.

-- Instead of only being able to iterate through `Forecast` objects one by one, the new approach can also handle [ForecastBatches](https://github.com/awslabs/gluonts/pull/2286/) (PR not done yet).
-As some models predict in batches, these batches can now be handled directly.

-- Deciding over what axis to aggregate is more flexible now.
-Before, the workflow was set in stone: first aggregate per time series, then aggregate those values once more, and finally return per-entry and aggregated metrics.
-Now that the predictions come in the form of batches, an axis to aggregate over can be chosen.
-One consequence is that, assuming the timestamps are aligned, aggregating metrics per timestamp is now possible.
-Setting the axis to `None` means aggregating everything into a single value.
-In the univariate case, the rows represent the dataset entries and the columns the timestamps, see [Batching](#batching).

-- Larger datasets can be handled.
-Before, the values for metrics per time series had to fit into a Pandas DataFrame before being aggregated overall.
-Now, the mean and sum aggregations are implemented in a map-reduce way so that there's no hard limit on how much data to evaluate on, when aggregating the batch axis.
-No Pandas is used during evaluation anymore; everything is NumPy based.

-Here is a closer look at how the new evaluation approach works:

 ## [Usage](usage_example.py)

 Before diving into how things work, let's look at how to use the new evaluation approach.